Do you know the benefits of using a property management company to handle your rental?

 Did you know using a property management service grants you access to specialised tenancy databases?
 With a subscription, a property management company can use them to screen applicants, and check their previous rent history (we subscribe to all three leading tenant databases)!

 Years of experience also gives your property manager a “sixth sense”.
 They can spot high-risk applicants a mile off!
-This is a big advantage whether you’re a first time landlord, or a seasoned investor, especially in a competitive rental market.
+This is a big advantage whether you’re a first-time landlord, or a seasoned investor, especially in a competitive rental market.
 In short, a professional property manager can spot a good tenant from a bad tenant.

 6. Achieving the best rent possible